jschmidtnj/spacesuit-controller-app/README.md

 # React Native + Web Offline

+## Notes

+`git config --global credential.helper wincred`

+for github pages in the future create a custom domain so there are no 404 errors and stuff. or use different hosting (like firebase hosting).
+Change the `build/index.html` file and `src/web/index.js` file before commit.

 ## 👋 Intro

 This boilerplate launches with a [React web app](https://reactjs.org/) and [React Native app](https://facebook.github.io/react-native/) sharing a single code base.
 It shares the 'business logic' (_i.e. actions, containers, reducers_) across the platforms, whilst allowing flexibility in View components to ensure your project looks and feels native in each platform.